k0001/peuler-scala/README.md

 Building & running problem solution
 ===================================

-If you want to build the solution to the problem 1:
+If you want to build the solution to the problem 1, which is located in the ``pe1.scala`` file:

     make pe1

+If you want to build all solutions at once, run:

+    make all

-The solution will be built under the ``build`` directory.
+Java binaries will be built under the ``build`` directory.
 You can then run it as:

     scala -cp ./build pe.PE1

+Or you can use this equivalent shorcut:

+    make run main=pe.PE1

 Naming conventions